Mirxa27/newomen/IMPLEMENTATION_SUMMARY.md

 ## What We Built

-This session added **10 major features** to the NewWomen AI platform:
+This session added **10 major features** to the Newomen AI platform:

 ```
 📦 New Features